Children's University privacy notice

 We will hold your personal information securely and retain it from the point you join Kent Children’s University until you decide to leave.
 We will delete electronic and hard copies of the child/young person (and associated details) one month after termination.
 The 4-week period is to allow families the chance to renew if required.

-Consent forms for historic and future KCU activities will be held on record until the young person reaches the age of 25, after which the information will be archived or securely destroyed.
+Consent forms for historic and future KCU activities will be held on record until the young person reaches the age of 25, after which the information is made inaccessible to system users or securely destroyed

 Reasons we can collect and use your personal information